-- Background: the backgrounds are professional ones that contrast nicely with the ASRC logo.
-There are separate backgrounds for title slides and standard slides.
-Please don't change the background, except to use a black background with no graphics for images (photos, diagrams and the like).
-We adjusted the original non-title slide background to make it a bit darker and have less contrast; note that it seems to print darker than it appears on-screen or projected. - ASRC Logo: a large logo appears at the top left of the title slide master, and a small ASRC logo at the top left on all the other slide masters.
+- ASRC Logo: a large logo appears at the top left of the title slide master, and a small ASRC logo at the top left on all the other slide masters.
 The ASRC "Appalachian Search and Rescue Conference" in the official Scala Sans typeface does not appear on these slide masters.
 We think the logo is enough branding, and adding text would be too much. - Text Size: text on the masters is sized to be readable when projected on a wall.
 If you make text significantly smaller, people may have trouble reading it.
 Unsolicited advice: If you have the urge to put lots of small text on a slide - don't.
-Prepare a handout with your text, or take the time to verbally explain the concept to your audience while showing an image without any text, or even just show a black slide. - Title Slide Master Text Color: the most important text is in yellow, and we have replaced the old standard PowerPoint drop shadow with a contrasting outer glow with provides the needed contrast but is much more subtle.
+Prepare a handout with your text, or take the time to verbally explain the concept to your audience while showing an image without any text, or even just show a black slide. - Title Slide Master Text Color: the most important text is in yellow, and we have replaced the old standard PowerPoint drop shadow with a contrasting outer glow which provides the needed contrast but is more subtle.
 Subsidiary text is in dark blue with a white outer glow on the lighter blue background. - Non-Title Slide Master Text Color: Since the non-title slide masters all have a darker blue background, the most important text is in a tint of yellow with a gray drop shadow.
 Outline text has a first-level with light blue text with a black drop shadow.
 Lower outline levels are in a whitish tint of yellow, with again a black drop shadow. - Text Font/Typeface: The typeface is Georgia, which is a typeface that will be found on most computers, which is important as PowerPoint cannot embed some typefaces.
 It is a serif face that is reasonably pleasant, and we also recommend it for letters using the ASRC letterhead.